openshift/angular-extension-registry/README.md

 ### View the demos

-Clone the project, `npm install` and `bower install`.
-Run a simple server with `python -m SimpleHTTPServer` (or whatever server you prefer) and navigate to `http://localhost:8000/demo/` (check the port, depends on the server you use).
-There are a few trivial examples of usage in this directory.
+Clone the project, then run the following from the root directory:

+`npm install`
+`bower install`
+`gulp serve`

+This will load a file in your browser with links to the `/demos` directory.
+Feel free to experiment with these examples.